tigidar/experimental/README.md

 1. Move Frontend server stub out into its own module
 2. Add server setup
 3. Domain cleanup
+4. automate the formatting, most effectively within the CI pipeline, find best practices
-4. See if there are ways to write unit tests etc.
+5. See if there are ways to write unit tests etc.
-5. Fix event model so it works according to the domain
+6. Fix event model so it works according to the domain
-6. Implement simple crud
+7. Implement simple crud
-7. Are there any magical things we can use from kyo for a simple backend?
+8. Are there any magical things we can use from kyo for a simple backend?

 ## Done